Ascension Day is the 40th day of Easter and commemorates the ascension of Jesus Christ into heaven. more

 As long distance communication improved and became quicker with the advent of trains and telegraphs, allowing each state to conduct its elections at any point in a period of more than a month, became outdated.
 The results of the elections that were announced earliest could influence the outcomes of elections held later in the permitted period.

-In 2008 Barack Obama was the first African American to be elected as president of the United States.
-This historic event realizes Martin Luther King Jr’s dreams for a nation where people would not be judged by the color of their skin but by the content of their character.
+In 2008, Barack Obama became the first African-American to be elected as president of the United States, 45 years after Martin Luther King Jr’s speech about equal opportunities.
 On Inauguration Day, which is on January 20 every four years, the president and vice-president of the United States of America are sworn in and take office.